 The moral development of our pupils is shown by their ability to recognise the difference between right and wrong and to readily apply this understanding in their own lives.
-We focus on Pupils understanding the consequences of their behaviour and actions.
-We promote an interest in moral and ethical issues and help Pupils to develop their ability to understand and appreciate the viewpoints of others.
+We focus on pupils understanding the consequences of their behaviour and actions.
+We promote an interest in moral and ethical issues and help pupils to develop their ability to understand and appreciate the viewpoints of others.

-How does Thomas's Academy help Pupils to develop morality?
+How does Thomas's Academy help pupils to develop morality?
 What is the impact of this?
-Our Four Cornerstones set-out a strong 'Moral Code' which is embedded throughout the Academy in displays, Assemblies and regular class lessons.
+Our Four Cornerstones set-out a strong 'Moral Code' which is embedded throughout the Academy in displays, assemblies and regular class lessons.
 This 'Moral Code' is well understood by all pupils, staff and parents in terms of our values, our focus on learning, our global emphasis and our celebration of achievement.
 Pupils understand the importance of this set of principles, they are reflective and are self-aware, and the actively seek to improve themselves both academically and socially.
 We follow The International Primary Curriculum in KS1 & KS2 The IPC places significant focus on global, ethical issues such as sustainability and global inequality.
 This helps develops pupils' understanding and appreciation of these issues.
-(BV 1, 2, 3, 4 &5) Our 'Inspiring Living' program brings together a range of resources to support pupils' Personal, Social, Health and Emotional development.
-These lessons take place every week and are supported by an assessment system called AS Tracking.
+(BV 1, 2, 3, 4 &5) Our 'Character Curriculum' brings together a range of resources to support pupils' Personal, Social, Health and Emotional development.
+These lessons take place twice a week and also incorporate sessions centred around school values and learning attitudes.
 Regular opportunities are provided for pupils to learn about the impact of their behaviour and actions.
-Pupils are taught how to understand and manage their own emotions and that they can choose the 'emotional footprint' that they leave on others.
-(BV 3, 4 &5) Current affairs are discussed frequently in KS2 classrooms and weekly pupils' newspapers are shared in Guided Reading.
-Our Anti-Bullying policy promotes regular discussion about bullying and annual anti-bullying and preventing cyberbullying days Pupils are provided with regular opportunities to understand Global current affairs and to develop an understanding of the viewpoint of others (BV1) Pupils have a good understanding of what bullying is, the impact that it can have and how to help prevent it taking place (BV4)
+Pupils are taught how to understand and manage their own emotions through the 'Zones of Regulation' and consider the 'emotional footprint' that they leave on others.
+(BV 3, 4 &5) Current affairs are discussed frequently in KS2 classrooms and weekly pupils' newspapers are available in Guided Reading.
+Our Anti-Bullying policy promotes regular discussion about bullying and annual anti-bullying and preventing cyberbullying days Pupils are provided with regular opportunities to understand global current affairs and to develop an understanding of the viewpoint of others (BV1) Pupils have a good understanding of what bullying is, the impact that it can have and how to help prevent it taking place (BV4)

-Pupils are provided with a range of responsibilities and opportunities to be "Moral Role Models" for their peers
+Pupils are provided with a range of responsibilities and opportunities to be "Moral Role Models" for their peers: